ecpease/GettingStarted/README.md

-# GettingStarted, Training Materials on Python for Scientists
+# GettingStarted, A Repository of Training Materials in Python for Geoscientists
 ### Written by Emily Pease, Ameredev II

 These notebooks contain training materials for scientific programmers of all levels.